orbit-love/orbit-model/README.md

 ## Promotions

+It's a happy moment when you've identified a community member who's ready to move into the next orbit level.
+In the Orbit Model, we call these promotions.

+> The promotion can be an actual moment that you celebrate with the member, or just something that you note down in your community database.

+Measuring a member's will help you identify when it's time to start offering them activities and responsibility characteristics of the next orbit level.
+If they complete those activities and seem ready for more, you'll know it's time to promote them.

-# Measuring
+# Full example

-## Calculating love and reach

-## Community activation

-Between O3 and O2 is the asteroid belt.
-Here you must cross the chasm from user to fan.
-This is where community activation happens, building on product activation from O4 to O3.
-It takes something personal to really make a fan, as a well-thought-out box of swag or a kind email recognizing something cool the developer has built.
-Getting some facetime on a call or at a meetup works well too.
-In other words, you have to win the heart as well as the mind.

-A DevRel team should have a variety of programs in place to help developers across the chasm from the product into the community, becoming bigger fans and advocates in the process.
+Coming soon!

-# Helpful concepts
+# Additional topics

-## Opportunities

-...

 ## Groups

-Big communities are generally composed of sets of smaller communities.
-In the context of the whole system, these smaller communities are simply called _groups_.
+Large communities are often composed of sets of smaller communities.
+In the context of the whole system, these smaller communities in the Orbit Model are called _groups_.
 The nucleus of a group can be a person, place, or thing.

 - Person example: An influential community member; an ambassador
 - Place example: A geographic location like a city, state, or country; an employer; a program
 - Thing example: A subproject; a unique belief or perspective; a skill or experience

-A community member needs less reach to attract someone in their group compared to the broader community.
+A community member can more easily reach folks in their group compared to the broader community.
 Members who associate with a specific person, place, or thing have a lower barrier to becoming collaborators.
-The fruits of their collaborations will draw in more contributors from their group and eventually, the whole community.

-In the Orbit Model, groups can be visualized as pie slices stretching from O1 out to O4.
+In the Orbit Model, groups can be visualized as triangular pie slices stretching from O1 out to O4.
 Each group has its own ambassadors, fans, users, and observers.

 When pie slices overlap, it means that some members are part of both groups.
 As an example, imagine two groups: "PHP developers" and "Developers in London".
 Some of the PHP developer groups might also be in our London group.
 The more groups that members share, the more likely it is that their reach will bring themselves in contact with each other.